Fabeline/mountmaster/README.md

 ## Changelog

+### ver 1.4.1
+- Added support for filtering by expansions

 ### ver 1.4.0
 - Added new mounts for patch 11.5.0
 - Added favorite icons next to mount names